-Pursuant to Circular 141, a bank, a trust management company, or a consumer financial company participating in loan facilitation transactions may not accept credit enhancement services and similar services, such as committing to assume default risks, provided by a third party which has not been licensed or approved to provide such services.
+Pursuant to the Notice on Regulating and Rectifying "Cash Loan" Business issued jointly by the National Internet Finance Rectification Office and the National Online Lending Rectification Office in December 2017, or the Circular 141, a bank, a trust management company, or a consumer financial company participating in loan facilitation transactions may not accept credit enhancement services and similar services, such as committing to assume default risks, provided by a third party which has not been licensed or approved to provide such services.
 In addition, pursuant to the Regulations on the Supervision and Administration of Financing Guarantee Companies promulgated by the State Council on August 2, 2017, or the Financing Guarantee Rules, any entity operating "financing guarantee business" is required to obtain an approval from the local regulatory authorities.
 If any entity operates financing guarantee business without such approval, it may be subject to penalties, including termination or suspension of business, fines ranging from RMB500,000 to RMB1,000,000, confiscation of illegal gains if any, and if the violation constitutes a criminal offense, criminal liability shall be imposed in accordance with the law.
 In October 2019, the CBIRC, together with eight other regulatory agencies jointly promulgated the Supplemental Rules to the Administration of Financing Guarantee Companies, or the Supplements to the Financing Guarantee Rules, which provides that any entity providing client referral or credit assessment services to the lending institutions may not provide financing guarantee services in a direct or a disguised form without the regulatory approval.
 If any entity operates financing guarantee business without appropriate approval, its business operations will be banned by the regulatory authorities and it will be required to properly settle existing business.

 In our collaboration with institutional funding partners, we introduce borrowers to our institutional funding partners and provide our institutional funding partners with our preliminary credit assessment on the creditworthiness of such borrowers.
-Our institutional funding partners independently review such borrowers' loan requests and decide whether to extend loans to such borrowers and, if yes, the maximum amount of credit available for such borrowers.
+Our institutional funding partners independently review such borrowers' loan requests and decide whether to provide loans to such borrowers and, if yes, the maximum amount of credit available for such borrowers.